 \section{Inference for cyclicality}

 In this section, we propose a procedure for inference on the cycle length in terms of the angular frequency-based measure $\tau_{\theta}$ and the spectrum-based measure $\tau_{\omega}$ that were introduced in Section \ref{section:model}.
 Recall that the two measures can be deduced from the autoregressive coefficients $\phi_{1n}$ and $\phi_{2,n}$ through the relationships in \eqref{eq:phi_1n}--\eqref{eq:tau_omega}.
 Therefore, we first construct confidence sets for the autoregressive parameters by collecting values $(\phi_1,\phi_2)$ consistent with cyclical behavior and not rejected by data.
 In the second step, we use projection arguments to construct confidence intervals for $\tau_{\theta}$ and $\tau_{\omega}$.
-By multiplying the values of $\tau_{\theta}$ and $\tau_{\omega}$ in the confidence intervals by $n$, the length of the cycle can be also expressed in time units instead of fractions of the sample size.
+By multiplying the values of $\tau_{\theta}$ and $\tau_{\omega}$ in the confidence intervals by $n$, the length of the cycle can also be expressed in time units instead of fractions of sample size.

-The proposed confidence sets have the following property: If the true DGP is indeed cyclical, the coverage probability is at least $1-\alpha$ asymptotically whether the roots of the autoregressive equation are close to one or far from it.
-However, if the true DGP is inconsistent with cyclical behavior, we expect the confidence sets to be empty in large samples.
-Hence, the proposed procedure can be used to detect cyclical specifications consistent with data.
-It can also be used to rule out cyclical behavior.
-However, our procedure is not designed for ruling out non-cyclical specifications.
+The proposed confidence sets have the following property: If the true DGP is indeed cyclical, the coverage probability is at least $1-\alpha$ asymptotically whether the roots of the autoregressive equation are close to or far from one.
+However, if the true DGP is inconsistent with the cyclical behavior, we expect the confidence sets to be empty in large samples.
+Therefore, the proposed procedure can be used to detect cyclical specifications consistent with the data or to rule out cyclical behavior.
+However, our procedure is not designed for inference on acyclical specifications.